List of Sherlock characters: Eurus Holmes

 Eurus Holmes (Sian Brooke, and by Indica Watson as a child) is Sherlock and Mycroft's "secret" sister.
 Eurus is indirectly referred to in "His Last Vow;" when discussing Sherlock, Mycroft declares "I am not given to outbursts of brotherly compassion.
 You know what happened to the other one".
 She first appears in disguise in "The Six Thatchers" as a potential romantic interest for Watson, and then in two alternate disguises: Watson's therapist and Faith Smith in "The Lying Detective".
 She reveals her true identity in the conclusion of the episode, shooting Watson with a tranquilizer dart.

 In "The Final Problem", Mycroft explains that Eurus is their estranged younger sister, and the youngest child of Mr and Mrs Holmes, who possesses a transcendent intellect greater than even that of Isaac Newton.
 For all her intelligence however, she is unable to comprehend human feeling.
 Mycroft recalls that once she even slit her own arms open to better understand the functioning of her muscles, not understanding the pain it caused her ("Which one is pain?").
-She was later institutionalized after murdering Sherlock's childhood best friend Victor Trevor and burning down the Holmes estate.
+She was later institutionalised after murdering Sherlock's childhood best friend Victor Trevor and burning down the Holmes estate.
 Later in life, upon Mycroft's recommendation, she was transferred to Sherrinford, a maximum security psychiatric facility located on an island.
 As a cover up, her death was faked as another instance of arson.
 Despite the dangers she posed, Eurus was occasionally consulted for her amazing intellect, predicting the dates of three major attempted terrorist attacks on Britain after an hour of browsing on Twitter, in exchange for 'treats' (including five minutes of unsupervised conversation with Moriarty).
 Having taken control of the Sherrinford staff through her manipulative and intellectual prowess, Eurus traps Sherlock, Dr Watson, and Mycroft in the ward, and forces them to play "games" that exploit their senses of morality under high-stakes and high-pressure.
 This culminates in Eurus asking Sherlock to shoot either Mycroft or Dr Watson.
 Being unable to decide however, Sherlock elects to shoot himself, causing Eurus to instead tranquilize all three.